-It is important to recognise and be self-aware of your own practice if you feel you are 'drifting' towards poor practice.
+It is important to recognise and be self-aware of your own practise if you feel you are 'drifting' towards poor practise.
 Seek training, raise with your manager and ask for support.
-Be mindful of colleague's behaviour and make it your responsibility to 'call out' any practice which displays any of the following behaviours.
+Be mindful of colleague's behaviour and make it your responsibility to 'call out' any practise which displays any of the following behaviours.